-In order to serve all of the needs of our clients, The Michael Jeffcoat Firm represents businesses in dispute with other businesses.
+In order to serve all of the needs of our clients, The Jeffcoat Firm represents businesses in dispute with other businesses.
 A typical “business litigation” scenario may include injury or disparagement to the reputation of a business, interference with a contract, breach of contract, or unfair competition.
 Such practices are in violation of the law, and can cause serious damage to a business, both in terms of financial loss and ill will.

 Business litigation in South Carolina can range from simple to extremely complex.
 Business disputes can involve many parties and touch on a number of issues and regulations.
 Cases like these call for an experienced advocate.
-With The Michael Jeffcoat Firm on your side, you can count on our team to make quick and strategic moves with your best interest in mind.
+With The Jeffcoat Firm on your side, you can count on our team to make quick and strategic moves with your best interest in mind.

 Types of South Carolina business litigation we handle

-At The Michael Jeffcoat Firm, we handle all types of business vs. business litigation, involving both contracts and torts, in the state and federal courts throughout South Carolina.
+At The Jeffcoat Firm, we handle all types of business vs. business litigation, involving both contracts and torts, in the state and federal courts throughout South Carolina.
 Some of the types of business and commercial litigation we handle include:

 Employee Relationship Disputes